anishniroula1/20190128-Python-Fullstack-Night/2 HTML + CSS/labs/lab05-burrito_order_form.md

 - Social Security Number: (e.g. 415-25-2627)
 - Street (e.g. 123 Mulberry Ln)
 - City, State, Zip (e.g. Portland, OR, 97201)

-Once you have your page together, add the attributes `action="https://requestb.in/u96nubu9"` and `method="post"` to your form.
-Then fill out your form and submit the data.
-You should see an "ok" response.
-You can then go [here](https://requestb.in/u96nubu9?inspect) and look at the request's body.
-Make sure all the relevant data is present to ensure your form is working.